Seth1Briney/maze-runner/README.md

 Author: Seth Briney

-Contact: seth@sethbriney.com
+Acknowledgments:
+Special thanks to Richard S. Sutton, Andrew G. Barto, Adam White, Martha White, and Richard Weiss

+Please feel free to email any questions about this program or reinforcement learning in general to seth@sethbriney.com.

 This is a slight revision of a maze-running reinforcement learning AI I wrote while taking some undergrad classes at The Evergreen State College, in preparation for my Master of Computer Science degree.

 It produces a graphical output of the Q values of the maze grid.
 Here's an example for default parameters:
 ![Alt text](preset-2.png)

-Author: Seth Briney

-Credit: Barto, Sutton, Adam White, Martha White, Richard Weiss

 Assignment: Write policy iteration type algorithm using numpy arrays.